-If we identify with what Christ has done for us and what he says about us, we will be secure in our identity.
+Find our identify in what Christ has done for us and what he says about us.

-- What I want the group to know and understand: When we place our faith in Christ and are born again, we receive a new identity as a child of God because of what Christ has done.
-We will know who we are now that we are “in Christ.”
+- Know: When we place our faith in Christ, we receive a new identity as a child of God because of what Christ has done.

-- What I want the group to experience: Greater security and confidence from knowing who we are in Christ.
-Greater freedom because we don’t have to perform to others’ expectations or standards in order to be liked, accepted, or known.
+- Experience: Greater security, confidence, and freedom because we don’t have to perform for others to be liked, accepted, or known.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!